 - Communicate the vision - Make the future state understandable and inspiring.

-- Empower others to act on the vision - Provide information and training to the team and remove obstacles to the change.
+- Empower others to act on the vision - Provide information and training to your creative team and remove obstacles to the change.

-- Plan for and create short-term wins - Proactively establish and communicate successes as they occur.
+- Plan for and create short-term wins - Proactively establish key benchmarks and communicate successes as they occur.

 - Consolidate improvements and produce more change - Keep dialog open and act on wins to create more successes.